What Will Happen To Karl Lagerfeld’s Beloved Cat Choupette?

 “Her name is Choupette, Princess Choupette or Miss Choupette.
 She’s snow white with touches of caramel around the eyes, ears and on her endless boa-like feather tail,” he once told i.D Magazine.

-Choupette would travel with the designer on private jets, had diamond necklaces, and became Insta-famous with her account choupettediary.
+Choupette would travel with the designer on private jets, had diamond necklaces, and became Insta-famous with her Instagram account choupettesdiary.
 She even collaborated with beauty legend Shu Uemura and had a $545 stuffed cat made in her image that fans could purchase.

 According to the Independent, Lagerfeld even said he would marry Choupette if he could.
 So while the cat was in good hands, it’s understandable that people want to be sure the feline continues to receive the care she needs.

-While no official word has come about what will happen with the kitty, the human who runs Choupette’s social media accounts, Ashley Tschudin, told People that the Choupette is doing her best to move forward without her “daddy.”
+While no official word has come about what will happen with the kitty, the human who runs Choupette’s social media accounts, Ashley Tschudin, told People that Choupette is doing her best to move forward without her “daddy.”

 “During this time, Choupette is coping with the loss the best she knows how to, but at such a young age (and being a cat), that is challenging.
 Karl Lagerfeld is and will always be her ‘Daddy.’
 She is choosing to put her best paw forward and hopes that her loyal fans and followers will continue with their outpouring of love to help ease the pain,” reads the statement.